-MSCI uses MSCI ESG Controversies data as of the end of the month preceding the review (e.g., end of June data for the July monthly review).
+MSCI uses MSCI ESG Controversies data as of the end of the month preceding the review (e.g., end of June data for the end of July monthly review).
 For some securities, such data may not be published by MSCI ESG Research by the end of the month preceding the review.
 For such securities, MSCI will use ESG data published after the end of month, when available, for the monthly review of the Index.

-The pro forma Indexes are generally announced nine business days before the effective date.
+The pro forma Index is generally announced nine business days before the first business day of the month.